errajibadr/ocr_benchmarking/README.md

    - Markdown sections marked with `# %% [markdown]` should be converted to text cells
 3. Run the cells in order to process your images

+**Important Note**: `colab_notebook.py` is NOT meant to be run directly as a Python script.
+It's specially formatted for copying into Google Colab, with cell markers and Colab-specific imports.

 ## Local Setup

 ### Prerequisites